From Tool Making to Production: How Injection Mold Design Impacts Plastics Manufacturing Success

 1. Cycle Time

-Features like slides, lifters, and complex parting lines increase:
+1. Complex mold features such as slides, lifters, and intricate parting lines increase:

 • Maintenance requirements